Your browser version is outdated. We recommend that you update your browser to the latest version.

 The department has an active audit program and participates in the RCEM audit system in addition to the internal ones.
 The program has been very successful over the years leading to a number of changes within both the department and trust and people have had the opportunity to display their work at national conferences.

+If people would like to participate in audit, then could they please discuss this with Dr Holder.
 There are on-going departmental audits which you can partake in or if you have something specific that you would like to look at, please let us know.

 The trust has a significant research interest which does include the ED.
 We have been participants in the CRASH series of trials and PARAMEDIC 2.
 If you have a specific interest, please speak with Dr Holder.